RedPRL/algaeff/README.markdown

 This library aims to collect reusable, general effects-based components we have seen when constructing our proof assistants using OCaml 5.
 All components here have appeared in various tutorials on algebraic effects; `algaeff` wraps these well-known components into an OPAM package.

-## Stability

-⚠ The API is experimental and unstable.
-We will break things!

 ## Components

 - [Algaeff.State](https://redprl.org/algaeff/algaeff/Algaeff/State): mutable states